 - 3. The blocking order shall be transmitted to the provider's point of contact referred to in Article 23(1) by electronic means capable of producing a written record under conditions that allow to establish the authentication of the sender, including the accuracy of the date and the time of sending and receipt of the order, to the Coordinating Authority in the Member State in which the order was issued of establishment and to the EU Centre, through the system established in accordance with Article 39(2). - 4.
-The blocking order shall be drafted transmitted in any of the official languages declared by the provider pursuant to Article 23(3).

-The order may also be transmitted in any of the official languages of the Member State issuing the order, provided that it is accompanied by a translation of at least the most important elements necessary for the execution of the order into any of the official languages declared by the provider in accordance with article 23(3).57

-- 4a.
-If the provider cannot execute the blocking order on grounds of force majeure or de facto impossibility not attributable to it, including for objectively justifiable technical or operational reasons, it shall, without undue delay, inform the authority issuing the order of those grounds, using the template set out in Annex VIIIyy. - 5.
+The blocking order shall be drafted transmitted in any of the official languages declared by the provider pursuant to Article 23(3). - 4a.
+If the provider cannot execute the blocking order on grounds of force majeure or de facto impossibility not attributable to it, including for objectively justifiable technical or operational reasons, it shall, without undue delay, inform the authority issuing the order of those grounds, using the template set out in Annex VIII. - 5.
 If the provider cannot execute the blocking order because it contains manifest errors or does not contain sufficient information for its execution, the provider shall, without undue delay, request the necessary clarification to from the authority issuing the order Coordinating Authority of establishment using the template set out in Annex VIII. - 5a.
-The provider shall, without undue delay and using the template set out in Annex IXxx, inform the issuing authority of the measures taken to execute the blocking order, indicating, in particular, whether the provider has prevented access to child sexual abuse material.

-The authority issuing the order may shall require the provider to report to it at regular intervals on the measures taken and their functioning to execute a blocking order, including the effective and proportionate limitations and safeguards provided for.

-Upon request of the issuing authority, the provider shall also provide, without undue delay, such reports or any other information relating to the execution of the blocking order needed for the purpose of the assessment referred to in Article 16(7).

-6. The Commission shall be empowered to adopt delegated acts in accordance with Article 86 in order to amend Annexes VII, yy, and VIII and IXxx where necessary to improve the templates in view of relevant technological developments or practical experiences gained.
+The provider shall, without undue delay and using the template set out in Annex IX, inform the issuing authority of the measures taken to execute the blocking order, indicating, in particular, whether the provider has prevented access to child sexual abuse material. - The authority issuing the order shall require the provider to report to it at regular intervals on the measures taken and their functioning to execute a blocking order, including the effective and proportionate limitations and safeguards provided for. - Upon request of the issuing authority, the provider shall also provide, without undue delay, such reports or any other information relating to the execution of the blocking order needed for the purpose of the assessment referred to in Article 16(7). - 6.
+The Commission shall be empowered to adopt delegated acts in accordance with Article 86 in order to amend Annexes VII, and IX where necessary to improve the templates in view of relevant technological developments or practical experiences gained.